 At YSWPCS, formal assessments fulfill an important function in measuring each student's academic performance.
-External assessments (e.g., IReady, 4sight, Star Math, Star Reader, and aimsweb) are used on a state-wide basis.
+External assessments (e.g., IReady) are used on a state-wide basis.
 Students at YSWPCS are exposed to formal assessments not only for the purposes of assessment but also for experience in assessment conduct, procedure, and technique.